dlstreamer/dlstreamer/docs/source/dev_guide/converting_deepstream_to_dlstreamer.md

-# Converting NVIDIA DeepStream Pipelines to Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework
+# Converting NVIDIA DeepStream Pipelines to Deep Learning Streamer (DL Streamer) Pipeline Framework

 This article presents how to convert a pipeline from NVIDIA DeepStream to Deep Learning Streamer Pipeline Framework.
 For this purpose,